kirbyfan64/TSC/INSTALL.md

 : Enables or disables use of translations.
 If disabled, TSC will use English only.

-USE_SYSTEM_MRUBY [OFF]
-: TSC embeds mruby for level scripting.
-If this option is turned off (default), then the mruby included in TSC's source tree is used for that.
-Turning this option on advises the build system to link against a system-provided mruby instead.
-This is useful for packaging and on odd systems on which TSC's included mruby does not build.
-However, keep in mind that TSC is developed only against the included mruby library.
-There's one major caveat you should make users aware of if enabling this option: if your mruby's version does not match the one included in TSC's sources, level scripts can fail due to version incompatibilities, especially if the version of mruby you provide is older than the one included in TSC's source tree.
-Check the version in the TSC source tree by executing $ git status in the mruby/mruby directory after updating the Git submodules.

 USE_SYSTEM_TINYCLIPBOARD [OFF]
 : For clipboard access, TSC uses the `tinyclipboard` library written by Marvin Gülker (Quintus).
 The library is not part of many Linux